Want an alternative to life on land? Then find your sea legs and make your permanent address “somewhere in the world.”

 So if you want to buy into the ship, you have a choice from down-at-heel to uptown funk.
 The types of accommodation range from studios to expansive three-bedroom apartments.
 And of course, there is a palatial six-bedroom penthouse suite, which can sleep 12 people.
 That room is for Miriam O’Callaghan and her eight kids.

+But it is pretty expensive.
 Once you have stumped up all of that money you robbed from the bank, there’s still more to pay.
 There are annual ownership costs, based on the square footage of the apartments.
 These fees include a resident’s share of ship preservation, operations, crew compensation, and food and beverage onboard.

-So here’s the bad news.
 To be a guest you have to be invited onboard by a resident.
 So perhaps you might want to start sucking up and stalking people onboard.
 It might be worth it.
 The average age of residents is 58 with 35% under 50.
 Residents are very active, entrepreneurial and philanthropic, and they have a thirst for knowledge, adventure and travel.
 There are some residents who live on the ship year-round, with the majority continuing to be active in their professional lives and spending three to four months onboard.

 You can stay connected in your home office while exploring the globe on The World, and internet, telephone and broadcast services on The World allow entrepreneurial residents to continue to run their businesses from the ship.
 Every residence is wired for internet and has its own public IP address.
 Residents choose from a variety of internet bandwidth offerings depending on their needs.
 For some residents, knowing that they can host a conference call, check email or conduct web-based research from virtually anywhere on the planet from their “office away from home” was a prerequisite before considering joining the community.